 Running in the Royal Exchange Theatre’s Studio alongside The Cherry Orchard in the main theatre, Three Sisters delivers originality and drags Chekhov kicking and screaming into the 21st century.
 It completely blew my mind and left me so astonished, I went to see the it twice.
 It is hard to describe just how brilliant this play is, but I will attempt it here.

-Within the first few seconds, the audience is plunged into pitch blackness, accompanied by white noise.
+Within the first few seconds, the audience are plunged into pitch blackness, accompanied by deafening white noise.
 With your senses on edge, suddenly a rotating bust of Anton Chekhov is thrown into a spotlight at centre stage before the audience is thrown into darkness again.
 From the very start, this play is an assault on the senses and on expectations.
-Three Sisters had me immediately captivated and intrigued, guessing what will happen next.
+Three Sisters has me immediately captivated and intrigued, guessing what will happen next.
 I was not disappointed.

 Rash Dash’s masterstroke is to remove all male characters from the play, only leaving the three sisters.
 Accompanied by two superb musicians, drummer Chloe Rianna and violinist, Yoon-Ji Kim, the three sisters dominate the play, rather than being side-lined, as they are in Chekhov’s play, where the male characters have the majority of the dialogue.
 This instantly gives the play a feminist feel, and the three sisters are exceptionally rendered by the three actresses.
-Helen Goalen, Abbi Greenland and Becky Wilkie are phenomenally talented individuals, not only being superb actresses but brilliant singers and musicians.
+Helen Goalen, Abbi Greenland and Becky Wilkie are phenomenally talented individuals, not only being superb actresses but also brilliant singers and musicians.
 What would be long monologues, philosophising on life, are seamlessly performed as songs.